andykee/lentil/docs/user/fundamentals/planes.rst

   detailed discussion of pupil planes is available in [1]_.
 * The |Image| plane provides a location where the image formed by an optical system may be manipulated or viewed.
-* The |Detector| plane is conceptually identical to the Image plane but is optimized to very efficiently compute intensity from a complex field.

 In addition, several "utility" planes are provided.
 These planes do not represent physical components of an optical system, but are used to implement